hthompson-a10/a10-nlbaas2oct/README.md

 ## Usage

-## Step 1: Copy the config file from the project to another directory
+## Step 1: Copy the sample config file from the project to another directory

 ### Installed from PyPi
 ```